 Date of filing return for September of the next FY – November 12th, 2018

-3. ITC cannot be availed on goods/services used as inputs by a composition taxpayer
+ITC cannot be availed on Goods/Services used as inputs by a Composition Taxpayer –

 To understand this better, let us take the following example:

-In the event that goods and services are being used for making exempt supplies, and the taxpayer pays tax on a reverse charge basis on supplies, ITC cannot be availed off.
-For example, if F&M Clothing manufactures exempt goods and purchases raw material inputs which are used to manufacture that exempt good, then ITC cannot be availed on the inputs so purchased – explanation being that they are purchased for the manufacture of an exempt good.
+In the event that goods and services are being used for making exempt supplies, and the taxpayer pays tax on a reverse charge basis on supplies, ITC cannot be availed of.
+For example, if F&M Clothing manufactures exempt goods and purchases raw material inputs that are used to manufacture that exempt well, then ITC cannot be availed on the inputs so purchased – explanation is that they are purchased for the manufacture of an exempt good.